A Life of Service (Philippians 2:19-30)

 What do you want to do with your one and only life?

 We all have, or have had, dreams of how to invest our lives.
-Every child has aspirations.
+Every child has dreams.
 For them, the problem is how to choose among their many dreams.
 As we grow, it’s easy to lose sight of those dreams and begin to coast.
 But we were meant to make a difference, made to leave a legacy.
 Many of us have stopped dreaming.
 But God still has a purpose for our lives, with a difference.

 Here’s the difference: with God, less is more.
 God does have a purpose for your life, but God’s view of the investment we can make with our lives is less – and yet more – than we could imagine.
 God wants less of us – he calls us to die to ourselves, to let Christ increase while we decrease.
 Ironically, as we become less concerned with ourselves, he gives us more – more influence, more life.
 When we lose our lives, we find them.
 Today we’re going to look at a passage that reminds us of how God wants to use our lives.